By Maxime Duzyk

 HFO Closed-Cell Spray Foam Insulation (ccSPF) as a cost-effective solution

 Air leakage is the primary pathway for soil gas intrusion, which occurs through joints, cracks, and penetrations in buildings.
-Therefore, it is crucial to ensure that these areas are well sealed and that the soil gas barrier is continuous.
+Therefore, it is crucial to ensure that these areas are well sealed, and that the soil gas barrier is continuous.
 Spray foam insulation, when applied correctly by authorised and certified professionals, can expand into crevices, and adhere to building elements, making it an effective option for creating a continuous soil gas barrier.
 This method can be used under-slab, on foundation walls, and on roofs.
 Additionally, spray foam insulation can help to minimize construction defects that may be present in taped or caulked radon barrier systems.

 Although spray foam insulation is not a new product or invention, recent developments have led to the creation of hydrofluoroolefin (HFO) based closed-cell spray foam insulation products that have been tested for radon diffusion and have proven to be highly effective in reducing radon levels.

 Typically, an air barrier material is used for radon protection since radon primarily travels through the air.
 However, some air barrier materials may allow radon diffusion.
 For this reason, ccSPF products have been tested in accordance with K124/02/95 (method C of ISO/TS 11665-13) for radon diffusion.
-At a one inch in thickness, some HFO ccSPF products have been found to perform 35 times better than a 6-mil (0.15 mm) polyethylene sheet for radon protection.
+At only one inch in thickness, some HFO ccSPF products have been found to perform 35 times better than a 6-mil (0.15 mm) polyethylene sheet for radon protection.

 To account for the unevenness of the gravel bed, typically 1.5 inches of ccSPF is used.
 Initially, less than an inch is applied in the first pass to level out the substrate.
 Then, a final application of one inch is applied on top of the preliminary layer.
 This approach utilizes ccSPF for its barrier properties, while also acting as insulation.